rhiot/rhiot/iot/readme.md

 #### LED heartbeat

-For activating LED heartbead set `camellabs.iot.gateway.heartbeat.led` environment variable to `true`.
+Heartbeats can blink the LED node connected to the gateway device.
+This is great visual indication that the gateway software is still up and running.
+For activating LED heartbeat set `camellabs.iot.gateway.heartbeat.led` property to `true`.
 Like this

     export camellabs.iot.gateway.heartbeat.led=true

 The LED output port can be set via `camellabs.iot.gateway.heartbeat.led.gpioId` environment variable, Default value is 0 *wiring lib pin index*
-Change LED output port like this :
+Change LED output port like this:

     export camellabs.iot.gateway.heartbeat.led.gpioId=11